xiaoyuuzhou/shapes_visual_stories/README.md

 # Shapes of Visual Stories: Sentiment Analysis of Global Comics
-This repository contains the code for analyzing emotional trajectories (Arousal and Valence) across global comic narratives.
+This repository contains the code for the paper of Shapes of Visual Stories: Sentiment Analysis of Global Comics.